-The School of Social Work offers two special topics courses, one in the Winter term and one in the Summer term.
+The School of Social Work offers two special topics courses, one in the Winter term and one in the Summer term in year 2 of the program.
 Special topics are selected based on emerging and current trends and areas of focus in social work and can change annually.
 Students may select from the School's offerings, or with permission, may choose a half-credit course from another graduate discipline.
 The School of Graduate and Postdoctoral Studies provides a list of Interdisciplinary and Cross-Disciplinary Courses.
 Students may also complete an independent study on a topic of their choosing with permission from the School.